spurintel/terraform-cloudflare-worker-spur-monocle/README.md

 # Terraform Module for Spur Monocle Cloudflare Worker

-This is a Terraform module that will deploy Spur's [Monocle passive VPN and Proxy-blocking captcha](https://spur.us/monocle/) to a Cloudflare Worker.
+Terraform module that will deploy Spur's [Monocle passive VPN and Proxy-blocking captcha](https://spur.us/monocle/) to a Cloudflare Worker.

 You can learn more about Monocle in our [official docs](https://docs.spur.us/monocle).